bob-cd/bob-cd.github.io/pages/why-bob.md

 Some of the (non exhaustive) reasons of why Bob

-- Be fully Free and Open Source(FOSS)
+- Be fully Free and Open Source (FOSS) under the MIT License.
 - Have a very small core with a limited feature set.
 And be opinionated ONLY about them.
 	- Steps (direct commands like shell)
 	- Pipeline (Collection of steps which can consume artifacts from other pipelines)